 The tree squirrel is a very special animal.
 It is one of very few wild animals that have adapted to humans and learned to coexist with man.
 It can live on both natural foods and hand outs.
-The squirrel is an acrobatic with its movements and daring high wire acts, as it races through the tree branches.
-Its determination to find a way to get seeds from a so called "squirrel proof" bird feeder is a amazing to watch.
+The squirrel is an acrobat with its movements and daring high wire acts, as it races through the tree branches.
+Its determination to find a way to get seeds from a so called "squirrel proof" bird feeder is amazing to watch.
 With its large bushy tail it makes it the most recognized mammal on Earth.

 There are over 365 species of squirrels in seven families.
 They include the tree squirrel, ground squirrel, and flying squirrel.
 Plus many squirrel-like mammals such as the gopher, ground hog and prairie dog.

 Squirrels are the most active in late winter, when the mating season begins.

 Squirrels are usually born in the early spring.
 The average litter consists of four.
 This varies with climate and location.
 A second litter can occur in mid summer, if there is an adequate food supply.

 In the summer squirrels are most active two to three hours after sunrise, then they'll rest in the afternoon.
 Resuming activity again two hours before sunset.
 The squirrel will retire to its nest well before dark, and will rarely leave the nest in the dark.
 In the winter, the squirrel will complete its activities between dawn and mid-day, and will remain in or around the nest until the next day.

 Squirrels chew on tree branches to sharpen and clean their teeth.
 That's why you may see many small branches on the ground around large trees.
 They will also chew on power lines for the same reason, this has caused many major power outages throughout the country.